Make NEW & Classic Shortbread Cookies Anytime!

 It took me years to find this perfect recipe, and since every baker needs a great carrot cake recipe, I’m going to give you all my professional advice in addition to passing the recipe on to you!

-What is Carrot Cake?
+What is a Carrot Cake?

 It is just that — a cake that includes carrots!
-Mine doesn’t only include carrots, though, it also includes lovely cinnamon and raisins as well, making a super moist cake that really shines when paired with my easy, Best-Ever Cream Cheese Frosting.
+Mine doesn’t only include carrots, though, it also includes lovely cinnamon and raisins as well, making a super moist cake that really shines when paired with my easy, Best-Ever Cream Cheese Frosting

 The Secret To My Best-Ever Carrot Cake